SGpp/DisCoTec/paper.md

 $$ f^{(\text{s})} = \sum_{\vec{l} \in \mathcal{I} } c_{\vec{l}} f_{\vec{l}} $$
 where $f^{(\text{s})}$ is the sparse grid approximation, and $f_{\vec{l}}$ are the component grid functions.
+In \autoref{combischeme-2d}, the coefficients $c_{\vec{l}}$ are $-1$ for the coarser component grids (red background) and $1$ for the finer component grids (orange background).
 In summary, each of the grids will run (one or more) time steps of the simulation, then exchange information with the other grids, and repeat this process until the simulation is finished.

-`DisCoTec` provides the necessary infrastructure for the combination technique with a black-box approach, enabling massive parallelism---suitable for existing solvers that use MPI and structured grids.
+`DisCoTec` provides the necessary infrastructure for the combination technique with a black-box approach, enabling massive parallelism---suitable for existing distributed solvers that use structured grids.
 An important feature is the usage of process groups, where multiple MPI ranks will collaborate on a set of component grids, and the solver's existing parallelism can be re-used.
-In addition, the number of process groups can be increased to leverage the combination technique's embarrassing parallelism in the solver time steps.
+The process groups are displayed as $pg_i$ in \autoref{discotec-ranks}.

 ![`DisCoTec` process groups: Each black square denotes one MPI rank.
 The ranks are grouped into the so-called process groups.
 Distributed operations in `DisCoTec` require either communication in the process group, or perpendicular to it---there is no need for global communication or synchronization, which avoids a major scaling bottleneck.
 The manager rank is optional.
-Figure first published in  [@pollingerStableMassconservingHighdimensional2024].](gfx/discotec-ranks.pdf)
+Figure first published in  [@pollingerStableMassconservingHighdimensional2024]. []{label="discotec-ranks"}](gfx/discotec-ranks.pdf)

+In addition, the number of process groups can be increased to leverage the combination technique's embarrassing parallelism in the solver time steps.
+In \autoref{discotec-ranks}, this would be equivalent to adding more and more process groups to the right.

 Using `DisCoTec`, kinetic simulations were demonstrated to scale up to hundreds of thousands of CPU cores [@pollingerStableMassconservingHighdimensional2024].